 Contact: Alison Cruess, email@example.com

 The Online Learning Consortium (OLC) is the leading professional organization devoted to advancing quality online learning by providing professional development, instruction, best practice publications and guidance to educators, online learning professionals and organizations around the world.

 Available Resources: OLC regularly hosts webinars and online hangouts on topics related to online teaching and learning, and collects and publishes effective practices on its website.
 In addition, OLC publishes Online Learning (formerly JALN) promoting the development and dissemination of new knowledge at the intersection of pedagogy, emerging technology, policy, and practice in online environments.

-Access: Create a Community Membership first, then notify Deb Miller to affiliate with UNF.
+Access: Create a Community Membership first, then notify Kevin Hulen to affiliate with UNF.

-administrators, and staff are invited to subscribe to WCET’s member-only email
+All UNF faculty, administrators, and staff are invited to subscribe to WCET's member-only email lists:

 MOOC (Massive Open Online Course) providers, such as Coursera and edX are another resource and offer courses on a variety of topics from The Science of Happiness to Getting and Cleaning Data.
 A MOOC is an online course developed for participation by a large audience and for which registration is completely open and free, though there is usually a small cost if one wishes to earn an official certification.
 These courses may be self-paced or taught in cohort- style, and are typically designed and/or taught by well-known experts.